Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Preliminary results

 \subsection{A classical Brouwer theory lemma}

-In this section we will prove a general proposition that play a key role in the proof of Theorem A. We will use classical properties of translations, derived from Brouwer Theory.
-We denote by $\A:=\T{1}\times \R$ the open annulus.
-We endow the annulus with its usual topology and orientation.
-Let $\fonc{\check{\pi}}{\R^2}{\A}$ be the universal covering of the open annulus $\A$.
-We recall that every non-trivial covering automorphism of $\check{\pi}$ is an iterate of the translation $z\mapsto z+(1,0)$.
+In this section, we will prove a general proposition that play a key role in the proof of the existence of non-contractible periodic point (see subsection \ref{corolemmaintersectiontransverse1}).
+We will use classical properties of translations, derived from Brouwer Theory.
 The following lemma is a direct consequence of Lemma 3.1 of \cite{brown}.

 \begin{leem} Let $K\subset \R^2$ be an arcwise connected set such that $K\cap (K+(1,0))=\emptyset$.
 Then for every $j\in \Z$ with $j\neq 0$, we have that $K\cap (K+(j,0))=\emptyset$. \end{leem}

 The following proposition is Lemma 12 from \cite{gukotal}.
 We outline here the proof.